rahmanz11/cxf-soap-service-and-client/cxf-bank-client/README.md

 	Maven will display all the values that have been set for the template and ask you to confirm by entering Y. Check the values and confirm.

-To build, deploy and run the project:
+To build, deploy and run the tests:
 ____
     mvn clean install tomcat:run